0cjs/sedoc/app/authy.md

 Desktop App
 -----------

-While the from-file install still works to install the app itself, as of 2024-07-08 it appears impossible to log in with it; it just shows an "Attestation token is missing" error.
+While the from-file install still works to install the app itself, as of 2024-07-08 it appears impossible to log in with it; it just shows an "Attestation token is missing" or "The device does not meet the minimum integrity requirements" error.
+(And it looks as if existing installs may be disabled soon as well.)

 ### Store Install (no longer available)